 |9th – 16th:||8|

-If the quarterfinalists/semifinalists/finalists decide to split prizes and not play their matches, each individual player will receive the same amount of points that the lowest ranked player of them would have received.
+If the quarterfinalists/semifinalists/finalists of a tournament decide not to play out their matches, each individual player will receive the same amount of points that the lowest ranked player of them would have received.
+Please note that, to be in line with Wizards/DCI regulation, we are not able to provide prize splits.

-The Leaderboard has been updated to reflect the ranking for the 2017 MKM Series after its first stop in Milan!
+The Leaderboard has been updated to reflect the ranking for the 2017 MKM Series after its second stop in Frankfurt!

-(We don't list players with fewer than 8 points.
-If you can't find yourself on the list and you're confident you got 8 points or more, please get in touch.)
+(We don't list players with fewer than 14 points.
+If you believe there to be an error, please get in touch.)

 Over the course of the past two years, we held nine exciting events in various European cities.
 When we first announced the MagicCardMarket Series back in 2014, we wanted to give back to the community and offer players in Europe another chance to sleeve up and win some great prizes playing Magic.
 While we think that we have both accomplished this goal and are now meeting the high expectations that you are having when it comes to official MKM branded events, we also collected plenty of feedback which we wanted to incorporate into the MKM Series 2017 and beyond.